-When unwed parents have a child, parentage (legal fatherhood) needs to be established.
-There are three ways paternity can be established; both parents can voluntarily sign a Declaration of Paternity, by court order, or by DNA testing.
-Establishing paternity may allow for the father’s name to be on the birth certificate and may also allow for the child to receive the father’s medical and/or social security benefits.
+When unwed parents have a child, parentage needs to be established.
+There are three ways parentage can be established; both parents can sign a Voluntary Declaration of Parentage (VDOP), by court order, or by DNA testing.
+Establishing parentage may allow for the other parent’s name to be on the birth certificate and may also allow for the child to receive the other parent’s medical and/or social security benefits.

 The Kern County Department of Child Support Services works with parents to establish court orders that are based on the guidelines established by State law.
 Child support guidelines are based on many factors, including the income of both parents and the amount of time the child spends with each parent.
 State law mandates that court orders include health insurance requirements.